 I still cast a side glance to see at what others are doing.
 But this comparison is to help me strive after excellence, not to settle my identity and worth.

-Moms and Dads, are your homes unsettled because of an foolish comparison to others?
+Moms and dads, are your homes unsettled because of foolish comparisons to others?
 Are you tossed by the anxiety of the age?
 Turn off the social media and live to please your Savior.
 Stop comparing yourself with someone else.

 You live to please the Lord.
 It is only his smile that counts.